NextCenturyCorporation/itm-evaluation-client/README.md

 4. How does `elapsed_time` work?
    * Whenever an action is taken, a configurable amount of time passes.
 The `elapsed_time` property of the `state` object contains a running total of time passed (in seconds).
    * **NOTE**: at present, the passage of time has **no effect** on characters or anything else, and is simply a construct of the TA3 server, although scenario designers can use it as a condition for transition from one logical scene to the next.
-5. In training sessions, after the ADM takes its first action, the session alignment is usually 0.5.
+5. In training sessions, after the ADM takes its first action, the session alignment is usually -0.5.
 Why is this?
    * If the ADM's first action doesn't result in a probe response, alignment is undefined.
-The `AlignmentResults` object does not allow for a `score` of `None`, and requires a value between 0 and 1.
-So the TA3 server responds with 0.5.
+The `AlignmentResults` object does not allow for a `score` of `None`, and requires a value between -infinity and 0.
+So the TA3 server responds with -0.5.
 6. Why do taken actions sometimes disappear from `get_available_actions`, but other times don't?
    * TA1 scenario designers configure mappings from actions to probe responses.
 They can configure whether a given mapping is `repeatable` or not.
 If an unrepeatable action is taken by the ADM, and conditions *aren't* met for a scene change, then that action will be removed from the list of available actions.
 Actions that aren't part of TA1 action mappings that aren't explicitly *restricted* also appear in the list of available actions (except for certain actions, depending on the state).
 These actions are always repeatable.
 7. Are `action_id`s (as returned by `get_available_actions`) giving away at evaluation time what actions are important?